42wim/Scoop-core/.github/ISSUE_TEMPLATE/Bug.md

 ---
 name: Bug
-about: A problem which makes it impossible to use Scoop.
+about: A problem which makes it impossible to use Shovel.
 labels: bug
 ---